MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/use-windows-powershell-to-create-reports-in-office-365.md

 ---
-title: "Use PowerShell to create reports in Microsoft 365" ms.author: josephd
+title: "Use PowerShell to create reports for Microsoft 365" ms.author: josephd
 author: JoeDavies-MSFT
 manager: laurawi